yanbopanpi/yanbo_pan.github.io/_pages/research.md

 # Welcome to My Research Website! 👋

-During my undergraduate career, I have participated in research projects, spanning from characterizing the atmospheres of Hot Jupiters to mining and analyzing some of the faintest galaxies.
+During my undergraduate career, I have participated in research projects spanning from characterizing the atmospheres of Hot Jupiters to mining and analyzing some of the faintest galaxies.
 Thanks to these experiences, I have worked with diverse datasets, such as [DELVE](https://datalab.noirlab.edu/delve/), [WOCS](https://www.astro.wisc.edu/research/research-areas/stars-stellar-systems/wocs/), and [JWST transit data](https://www.stsci.edu/jwst/phase2-public/3969.pdf).
 Along the way, I also learned some useful statistical tools for astrophysics, like:
 - [Unsupervised clustering](https://scikit-learn.org/stable/modules/clustering.html#clustering)
 - [Rejection sampling](https://thejoker.readthedocs.io/en/latest/index.html)
 - [Atmospheric retrievals with nested sampling](https://poseidon-retrievals.readthedocs.io/en/latest/index.html#)

-I am interested in continuing my research journey in graduate school.
+I look forward to continuing my research journey in graduate school.
 I enjoy using modern statistical tools to answer astrophysical problems.
 My current work spans ultra-faint dwarf galaxies (UFDs), blue straggler stars (BSSs), and Hot Jupiters.
 However, I would love to explore more astronomical fields, like gravitational lensing, ISM, and beyond.

 If you are interested in learning about my research or simply chatting about science in general, please don't hesitate to email me at **panpi@umich.edu**.
-I’d love to connect!
+I would love to connect!

 ## Hot Jupiter multi-dimensional atmospheric modeling 🪐